lwouis/alt-tab-macos/docs/Contributing.md

 ### Drag-and-drop on top of the thumbnails

-* Drag-and-dropping a URL onto a window thumbnail should open it with that window's app
+* Drag-and-dropping a URL onto a window thumbnail should open it with that window’s app
-* Drag-and-dropping a file onto a window thumbnail should open it with that window's app
+* Drag-and-dropping a file onto a window thumbnail should open it with that window’s app

 ### System Preferences